Amazon Web Services¶

 6. Login to the cluster

-Once the cluster creation completes, you can immediately connect to the coordinator node using SSH with username ec2-user and the keypair you filled in.
+Once the cluster creation completes, you can immediately connect to the master node using SSH with username ec2-user and the keypair you filled in.
 For example:

 ssh -i your-keypair.pem firstname.lastname@example.org